Datawheel/canon/packages/cms/README.md

 Once set up, translation buttons will appear on each TextCard, Section Header, and Profile Header, but *only when a second language is selected*.
 This second language must be selected and represents the target language for the translation.

 Remember a few key points for translations:
-- Translations cost money: $20 per 1,000,000 characters.
+- Translations cost [money](https://cloud.google.com/translate/pricing): $20 per 1,000,000 characters.
 For reference, this is about $4 per entire-OEC-site-translation per language.
 Be careful not to overuse it, especially with profile-wide translations.
 - Translating **paves all content in the target language and replaces it**.
 There is currently no smart detection of whether secondary language content has been updated since the last ingest - it is a one-way blast.
 - Translations currently only cover text content (subtitles, paragraphs, stats).
 They do not cover visualizations, formatters, or language-specific variables.
 The translation API should be considered a *starting point* for the SEO-optimized prose of the page.

-### CLI interface
+### Command Line Tool

 tbd